 Austin Healey 100/6 ‘two-seater, year 1958.
 Chassis number: BN6-L/201X, engine number: 16D- RU-H/664XX.
 Colour Pacific Green with a grey later interior trimmed with dark green piping.
 Dark green carpet, grey soft-top and tonneau cover.
 This gorgeous Austin Healey 100-SIX is a rare and original BN6 ‘two-seater’ model!
 The automobile was extensively and ‘body-off’ restored in the year 2012.
+During the restoration the engine was exchanged by a 3000 unit built by Denis Welch.
+To have a good grip on the additional power the original drum brakes at the front were swapped for more efficient disc brakes.
 A photo reportage and invoices concerning the restoration are present.
 Since completion of the restoration the car has driven only a few miles.
 This ‘Big Healey’ is in superb top condition; concours!
 Next to the owner’s handbook a Heritage certificate is present.
 The certificate states that the car was sold new in the same colours when new!
 A top example.

-This Austin Healey is for sale at Altena Classic Service.
+This Austin Healey is UNDER OPTION at Altena Classic Service.